10 Best RV Memberships: Reviewed by a Full-Time RVer

 Christina’s Review

-We regularly stays at KOAs because they are in convenient locations and usually offer consistent quality.
+We regularly stay at KOAs because they are in convenient locations and usually offer consistent quality.
 KOA is also the only campground option when we are visiting part of our family in the Midwest.

-Therefore, we always keep our KOA Rewards membership updated, and have earned several free stays over the years.
+Therefore, we always keep our KOA Rewards membership updated and have earned several free stays over the years.

 If you are looking for more ways to save money when RVing across America, check out our article on FREE camping options.

-For a full-breakdown of the cost of living in an RV, see our article on RV living budgets.
+For a full breakdown of the cost of living in an RV, see our article on RV living budgets.

 Happy Camping!